decentral1se/tasty-discover/README.md

 [the issue][stackissue] with the stack folks.
 I would openly welcome any contributions on this topic!

+### Status
+So far, this package is only a hackage candidate.
+I'd like to see that change shortly but for now, to use this package in your projects, you'll need to get it from Github.
+See the [installation section][installdiscover] for more details.

 ### Installation

 If you are using Stack, you can add the following (taken from the [stack